-How can I
+How

-diagnose male yeast infection (male
+to diagnose male yeast infection

-timely diagnosis of male yeast infection is
+since timely diagnosis of male yeast infection is

 crucial to implementing the required treatment thus

-preventing related health complications.
+preventing related health

 Medical